Installing the Canfield Industries 5.0 bell housing to 2.3 block adapter plate.

 I also chose the Ford Motorsport King Cobra clutch kit.
 Pictured on the right is the Centerforce dual friction clutch.

-The combined weigh of the iron 2.3 flywheel, centerforce dual friction clutch and flywheel is 30#
+The combined weigh of the iron 2.3 flywheel, centerforce dual friction clutch and pressure plate is 30#

-The combined weight of the Spec aluminum flywheel, Motorsport King Cobra clutch and flywheel is 26.5#
+The combined weight of the 5.0 Spec aluminum flywheel, Motorsport King Cobra clutch and pressure plate is 26.5#

 Make sure to install the bell housing front plate on the alignment pins.